Itebogeng05/Cyber-Security-Bot-Part-2/README.md

 ## How to Run

 1. Open the solution in **Visual Studio 2019 or 2022**
-2. Press the run program button to launch it.
+2. Press the "run program" button to launch it.
 3. The chat window will open and the bot will greet you

 ---